-- Risks captured under Pillar 1- credit risk, market risk and operational risk. - Risks not fully captured under Pillar 1- the Bank has yet to include this form of risk.
-However, the Bank shall consider such risk along with the enhancement / review of the framework. - Risk types not covered under Pillar 1- credit concentration risk, interest rate risk in the banking book (IRRBB), liquidity risk, reputational risk and strategic / business risk.
+- > Risks captured under Pillar 1: Credit risk, market risk and operational risk. - Risks not fully captured under Pillar 1: The Bank has yet to include this form of risk.
+However, the Bank shall consider such risks along with the enhancement / review of the framework. - Risk types not covered under Pillar 1: Credit concentration risk, interest rate risk in the banking book (IRRBB), liquidity risk, reputational risk and strategic / business risk.